Olsztyn: Late modern era

 In 1871, with the unification of Germany, Allenstein became part of the German Empire.
 Two years later, the city was connected by railway to Thorn (Toruń).
 Despite Germanisation attempts the city remained an important Polish centre.
 Its first Polish language newspaper, the Gazeta Olsztyńska, was founded in 1886.
+Further Polish newspapers, Nowiny Warmińskie and Warmiak, were founded in 1890 and 1893, respectively.
 Allenstein's infrastructure developed rapidly: gas was installed in 1890, telephones in 1892, public water supply in 1898, and electricity in 1907.
 The Provincial Mental Sanatorium Kortau was established in 1886 just south of Allenstein (today part of Olsztyn-Kortowo).
 In 1905, the city became the capital of Regierungsbezirk Allenstein, a government administrative region in East Prussia.
 From 1818 to 1910, the city was administered within the East Prussian Allenstein District, after which it became an independent city.